odchilvers/chilvers-vetica-group-project-CPSC354/design.md

 ## Overview

 The Student Program Evaluation Generator makes use of a maintained database containing information from course catalogs and program evaluations in order to generate a college student's four-year academic plan.
-It includes functions for creating, updating and manipulating the four year plans.
+It includes functions for creating and manipulating the database as well as custom type blocks for Course and Plan.

 ## Custom Types